 Yes.
 As long as you formally withdrew from the process the first time by the deadline date set by the National Board, you are still eligible for Initiative Support.

 I am considered a “non-completer” by the National Board.
 Am I eligible for financial support from the Initiative?

-Should you not undertake a timely withdrawal or complete all component requirements and your status is therefore reported by the National Board as “Incomplete” or “No Attempt”, reimbursement in the amount contributed by the Wyoming National Board Certification Initiative will be required.
+Should you not undertake a timely withdrawal or complete all component requirements and your status is therefore reported by the National Board as “No Score”, “Incomplete” or “No Attempt”, reimbursement in the amount contributed by the Wyoming National Board Certification Initiative will be required.

 I did not certify after completing all of my eligible attempts.
 Can I re-enter the process?

 Yes, you can re-enter the process if you do not certify after completing your eligible attempts.
 However, you will be starting from the beginning with no banked scores.
-At this time, the Initiative does not provide financial support for those that choose to start the process again after their initial three years.
+At this time, the Initiative does not provide financial support for those that choose to start the process again after their initial candidacy.